Luc-Normand Tellier

-Luc-Normand Tellier (born October 10, 1944) is a Professor Emeritus in spatial economics of the University of Quebec at Montreal.
+Luc-Normand Tellier (/fr/; born October 10, 1944) is a Professor Emeritus in spatial economics of the University of Quebec at Montreal.

 Education and teaching

 After teaching for two years (1964–1966) at the Collège Saint-André of Kigali, Rwanda, as a Canadian Peace Corps (CUSO/SUCO) volunteer, Tellier studied both economics and city planning.
 He obtained a bachelor's degree in Economics (1968) and a master's degree in City planning (1971) from the University of Montreal, as well as a master's degree (1971) and a Ph.D.
 (1973) in Regional science from the "Ivy League" University of Pennsylvania.
 Later, he taught urban economics at the "Institut d’urbanisme" of the University of Montreal before founding, in 1976, the Department of Urban Studies and Tourism of the University of Quebec at Montreal.
 He was chairman of that department for 13 years as well as, from 1981 to 1983, the director of the "Urbanisation" research center of the Institut National de la Recherche Scientifique (INRS).
 He was granted the title of "Professor Emeritus" of the University of Quebec at Montréal in 2012.